Green Ink Pad: Altenew Forest Glades Fresh Dye Ink

 • Jelly Bean Green by Gina K Designs: I haven’t reviewed this ink color yet, but you can see a project idea HERE if you’re interested in taking a closer look at this color.

-About the Author: Amy Solovay is a professional designer and educator who has a background in textile design.
-She holds a bachelor’s degree with a studio art minor from Sweet Briar College, and she has also earned an additional, separate degree in textile design from FIDM LA (The Fashion Institute of Design and Merchandising) in Los Angeles.
+Amy Solovay is a real, live, human content creator and educator who holds a Bachelor of Arts degree in mathematics from Sweet Briar College; she has also earned a separate Associate of Arts degree in textile design from FIDM LA (The Fashion Institute of Design and Merchandising, Los Angeles).
+She is NOT a robot and does not use artificial intelligence (AI) to write product reviews or articles for this website.